PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 16:34:52
+Last updated: 2024-04-02 16:35:56
-Random Quote: When we quit thinking primarily about ourselves and our own self-preservation, we undergo a truly heroic transformation of consciousness. - Joseph Campbell
+Random Quote: Things do not change; we change. - Henry David Thoreau